 The original article I wrote for XenDesktop 7.1 and PVS 7.1 has proven to be extremely popular.
 Several people have asked for an article that uses XenDesktop 7.5.
-This article will show the same process as the original article but use XenDesktop 7.5 and show what differences there are, if any.
+This article will show the same process as the original article but use XenDesktop 7.5 and show what differences there are if any.

 Update 24-Dec-2014: While writing the XenDesktop 7.6/PVS 7.6 update to this article, I came across many corrections that needed to be made to this article.
 There were several misspelled words, incomplete words, incomplete sentences and some missing words.
 Every issue I found has been corrected.
 If you notice anything else that needs to be corrected, please let me know.
-I have also created a PDF of this article in the Store.

 Note: There is now a XenDesktop 7.6 version of this article available.